adriannoes/adriannoes/README.md

 ## 👋 Hey there, I'm Adrianno

-I’ve built innovative products across different industries, from large enterprises to early-stage startups, and now I’m circling back to where it all started: re-learning the craft of software engineering.
+I’ve built innovative products across different industries, from large enterprises to early-stage startups.
+Now I’m circling back to where it all started: re-learning the craft of software engineering.

 Currently, I’m a **Staff Product Manager @ [Pipefy](https://www.pipefy.com)**, building an AI-powered platform that automates real-world workflows.